partiql/partiql-beamline/partiql-beamline-book/src/getting-started/first-generation.md

 ## Next Steps

-Now that you've successfully generated your first datasets, you're ready to dive deeper into PartiQL Beamline's capabilities.
-In the next section, we'll explore the core concepts that power PartiQL Beamline's data generation, including:
+Now that you've successfully generated your first datasets, you are ready to dive deeper into Beamline's capabilities.
+In the next section, we'll explore the core concepts that power Beamline's data generation, including:

 - Random processes and stochastic modeling
 - Data generators and their configurations